 The 4 top ranked Men’s players in the world; Jason Day, Dustin Johnson, Jordan Spieth and Rory McIlroy have all declined to compete.
 Their uniform excuse has been the possibility of getting the Zika virus and concerns with security (Spieth).

-Each country can send 2 players unless they have 3 or 4 players in the top 15 of Rolex World rankings in which case they can send those additional 3rd or 4th players.
+Each country can send 2 players unless they have 3 or 4 players in the top 15 of Rolex World rankings in which case they can send these additional 3rd or 4th players.
 Of the 41 countries eligible to compete in the Men’s’ field, 21 players have opted out.
-During last week’s Open Championship McIlroy showed his obvious disdain by saying that he would watching “the sports that matter.”
+During last week’s Open Championship McIlroy showed his obvious disdain by saying that he would be watching “the sports that matter.”

 Only 8 of the world’s top 20 players will be participating headed by world #5 and last week’s Open Champion, Henrik Stenson.